-The state also reimburses testing centers for 60 percent of the cost of administering general education development (GED) tests, up to a maximum of \$40 per individual.
-Note: For fiscal year 2017 only, the state reimbursed testing centers for 100 percent of the GED test costs.
+Minnesota High School Equivalency Tests.
+Reimburses testing centers for the costs of administering general education development (GED) and other high school equivalency tests.
+For fiscal years 2017, 2020, and 2021 only, the state reimburses testing centers for 100 percent of the costs for one full battery of tests.
+For fiscal year 2022 and later, the reimbursement falls to not more than the lesser of \$40 per person or 60 percent of the test costs.
 GED tests, which qualify students for a high school equivalency certificate, are available to Minnesota residents over age 19 whether or not they have taken a refresher course.